 Goggles are great to have when it is snowing.
 When you purchase your goggles make sure to try them on.
 If you have your helmet make sure it fits properly with the helmet.

 A low VLT number such as 10 percent means less eye fatigue on sunny days.
 A high VLT number such as 75 percent means better color and depth perception on low-light days.

 - Yellow and gold lenses filter out blue light.
 This is good so that you can see bumps better.
 These work well in moderate conditions.

 - Light rose and rose copper lenses are perfect on low-light days.

-- Dark tints such as cooper, dark brown, green or grey are good for bright sunny days.
+- Dark tints such as copper, dark brown, green, or grey are good for bright sunny days.
 Grey lenses are also good for letting you see true colors.

 - A mirror coating lens reflects sunlight so it doesn’t penetrate the lens.
 This lowers the VLT of the lens making it great for sunny days.

 - Clear lenses are good for night skiing.

 - A term you need to know is photochromic lenses.
 This lens can make it lighter or darker automatically.